The Defeat of the Floating Batteries at Gibraltar, September 1782: Painting

 It depicts the Governor General George Augustus Eliott, riding to the edge of the battlements to direct the rescue of the defeated Spanish sailors by the British.

 General Eliott, created Lord Heathfield in 1787, was also portrayed by Sir Joshua Reynolds (link), currently in the National Gallery, London and Copley himself (link), currently in the National Portrait Gallery; both pictures were painted in 1787.
-Two of Copley's preparatory sketches for the painting are in the Metropolitan Museum of Art.
+Two of Copley's preparatory sketches for the painting are in the Metropolitan Museum of Art; three are at the Harvard Art Museums.

 Several years after Copley began work on his canvas, fellow American painter John Trumbull began work on a painting of a different scene of the Great Siege, The Sortie Made by the Garrison of Gibraltar.
 Trumbull finished his canvas in 1789 and displayed it in 1790, when Copley was able to view it and take some compositional inspirations, specifically in the lower left corner of his work.

 The painting was originally hung in the Common Council Chamber at Guildhall before being transferred to the original Guildhall Art Gallery in 1886.
 It was later taken down and taken out of London to be stored in safety during The Blitz in April 1941, three weeks before the Gallery was destroyed.
 No wall large enough to display it could be found until the Gallery was finally rebuilt.
 The painting was then loaned to the Governor's residence in Gibraltar, but since 1993 loaned for exhibition/gallery display at the Gibraltar Museum.

 It is now on display at the Guildhall Art gallery in London, where it occupies the entire back wall of the main exhibition space.